-In compliance with the amendments to the Violence Against Women Act and the Clery Act, Southeastern implements the "Not Anymore" training module through the Campus Connect portal for all incoming Students, Faculty, and Staff.
+In compliance with the amendments to the Violence Against Women Act and the Clery Act, Southeastern implements the "SafeColleges" training module through the Student Portal for all incoming Students, Faculty, and Staff.
 This training module takes approximately 1 hour to complete and covers the topics of dating violence, domestic violence, sexual assault, and stalking in addition to other mandatory topics such as bystander intervention.